Promoting Socially Responsible Procurement Across Supply Chains 12 12 Responsible Consumption and Production

 ・Japan

-The DIC Group Sustainable Procurement Guidebook has been used in Japan since 2010 to assess Group suppliers’ sustainability.
-In fiscal year 2023, the Group collected evaluations from suppliers accounting for more than 85% of its domestic procurement spending using version 3 of the DIC Group Sustainable Procurement Guidebook.
-In instances where the supplier surveyed is a trading company, an additional survey was conducted for the actual producer, with responses received from 691 companies.
-Feedback was provided to all responding suppliers and producers.
-To date, the Group has followed up with on-site inquiries to a total of 102 companies.
+In fiscal year 2024, the DIC Group collected evaluations from suppliers accounting for more than 90% of its domestic procurement spending using EcoVadis and the DIC Group Sustainable Procurement Guidebook.
+In instances where the supplier surveyed is a trading company, an additional survey was conducted for the actual producer.
+Feedback was provided to all responding suppliers and producers and follow-up, in the form of a direct interview, was provided to encourage remedial measures for suppliers who fall short of the minimum standard.
+(In fiscal year 2024, such interviews were launched for six suppliers.)
+To date, on-site inquiries have been conducted for a total of 102 companies.

 ・PRC and the Asia–Pacific Region

-The DIC Group plans to commence full-scale surveys of suppliers in the PRC and the Asia–Pacific region using EcoVadis and the DIC Group Sustainable Procurement Guidebook in fiscal year 2024.
+In the period under review, the DIC Group commenced full-scale surveys of principal suppliers in the PRC and the Asia–Pacific region using EcoVadis and the DIC Group Sustainable Procurement Guidebook.
+In fiscal year 2025, the Group plans to continue conducting these surveys, as well as to begin providing feedback based on survey results to promote remedial measures.

 ・The Americas and Europe

 In the Americas and Europe, EcoVadis has been used by Sun Chemical to assess the sustainability of and encourage initiatives by its suppliers since fiscal year 2020.
-The company has completed assessments of suppliers accounting for approximately 80% of its procurement spending and will continue working to expand implementation.
+The company has completed assessments of suppliers accounting for more than 80% of its procurement spending and will continue working to expand implementation.
+Looking ahead, the company also intends to deploy the screening function of EcoVadis IQ Plus to conduct risk assessments for a broader range of suppliers.

 Human Rights Due Diligence in Supply Chains